 Mana Personality

 Lower astral connections that haven’t been thoroughly purified, not only in the psychological or energetic sense but also through changes in behavior and lifestyle, will present the source of three possible forms of temptation for the spiritually orientated person – obsession with power (status), money, or sex.
-These obsessions can turn a spiritual aspirant into what Jung called mana personality.
+These obsessions can turn a spiritual aspirant into what Jung called a mana personality.
 He defined the mana personality as an identity assumed by persons going through a phase of development that follows after they have become whole or “individuated.”
 Jung claims that not even being whole on the individual level automatically results in complete balance.
-Wholeness establishes mental health, but once this has been achieved, the next goal is going to be spiritual health.
-If someone wishes to develop further in the direction of creative self-realization, they have to undergo the process of purifying their bonds and identifications with the negative aspects of the collective unconscious so that the goal of spiritual wholeness can follow.
+Wholeness establishes mental health, but once this has been achieved, the next goal is spiritual health.
+If someone wishes to develop further in the direction of creative self-realization, they must undergo the process of purifying their bonds and identifications with the negative aspects of the collective unconscious, so that the goal of spiritual wholeness can be achieved.
 A whole person is, therefore, a powerful person (mana means power), but the question is, what will these people do with their newly gained power?
-Having completed individuation, they will inevitably face very subtle temptations since, as Jung says, the mana personality is an almost inevitable phase of personal development, which has both positive and negative aspects.
+Having completed individuation, they will inevitably face very subtle temptations, as Jung notes that the mana personality is an almost inevitable phase of personal development, with both positive and negative aspects.

 At first sight, the abuse of power by the mana personality doesn’t necessarily appear as abuse.
 The mana person can simply be fond of money, power, or sex within socially acceptable boundaries.
-But since our society is by all indicators sick and imbalanced, socially acceptable boundaries are one thing, and spiritually acceptable ones are quite a different thing.
-Therefore the people who go through the mana personality phase and become “spiritual teachers” will enjoy the advantages of their inner achievements and outer status by embodying certain archetypes, such as the wizard, magician, hero, master, or saint.
-Others, usually their students, idolize them, seeing their own separate and nonintegrated personality aspects in them, but are not aware of this, so their “teacher” has a certain power over them.
-Spiritual teachers should use their authority to positively influence students, transfer knowledge to them, to be able to push them into crisis and guide them through it.
+But since our society is, by all indicators, sick and imbalanced, socially acceptable boundaries are one thing, and spiritually acceptable ones are quite a different thing.
+Therefore, individuals who undergo the mana personality phase and become “spiritual teachers” will enjoy the benefits of their inner achievements and outer status by embodying certain archetypes, such as the wizard, magician, hero, master, or saint.
+Others, usually their students, idolize them, seeing their own separate and non-integrated personality aspects in them, but are unaware of this, so their “teacher” has a certain power over them.
+Spiritual teachers should use their authority to positively influence students, transfer knowledge to them, and guide them through crises.
 However, many spiritual teachers allow themselves more than what their role strictly defines.

 Some, for instance, enter sexual relationships with their students and often justify it for various reasons.
 Mana personalities are often unable to control their sexuality, so they use their power to satisfy their appetites.
 Why not, some people would say, thinking that anyone would do the same in their situation.
 The answer is – because of promiscuity.
 Although it may seem alluring and attractive, promiscuity is not energetically and spiritually acceptable.
 It would be okay to find a partner in a student, but to have sex with most disciples of the opposite gender would inevitably destroy the very spirituality within that group or system.
 On the other hand, some individuals who go through the mana personality phase attempt to control their suddenly emerged libido by force and resort to celibacy.
 However, celibacy is just another extreme, so it cannot be an efficient means to control our sexuality.
 Neither excess nor restriction is the sign of true freedom; only balance is.
 To be really free means that you can afford to engage in an activity without being afraid that you won’t be able to control yourself.
 If there is no alcohol in the house of an ex-alcoholic, it means that this person is still a potential alcoholic, and the same goes for any other pleasure people become addicted to.

 The next legendary vice is money.
-Certain individuals who become whole at the soul level will try to use their personal power to acquire material wealth.
-Using their influence over people, they will attempt to market themselves higher than their actual worth.
+Certain individuals who have achieved wholeness at the soul level may attempt to utilize their personal power to accumulate material wealth.
+Using their influence over others, they will attempt to market themselves at a higher value than their actual worth.
 What’s wrong with that, some of us would ask?
 Haven’t you noticed that the accumulation of material wealth for ego purposes regularly destroys people – ethically, emotionally, and physically?
 There would be nothing wrong if the mana personality used acquired wealth in a constructive way, investing in creative and humanitarian projects, but they don’t; some spiritual “masters” can be seen gambling in casinos, and some drive limousines worth a fortune.
 On the other hand, some spiritual people who are able to recognize money as their weakness try to overcome it with deprivation.
 They renounce material wealth and consider poverty a virtue.
-Often they don’t charge for their services or charge less than others who do the same job and then consider themselves to be “honest.”
+Often, they don’t charge for their services or charge less than others who do the same job and then consider themselves to be “honest.”
 These are still mana personalities because they just stand on the other side of the rocker.

-There is a third group of people who like power and status and often wish to show themselves or their life path as the best, unique, and superior.
-Such persons easily enter discussions and conflicts in their attempt to prove their righteousness to others.
+There is a third group of people who crave power and status, often seeking to present themselves or their life path as the best, unique, and superior.
+Such individuals readily engage in discussions and conflicts in their efforts to prove their righteousness to others.
 They feed their egos with their own significance and influence created by the social status they enjoy.
 They accept systems of spiritual development that rely on tradition and oppose novelties, as they require the backup of a significant and “extremely important” source.
 In the case that they themselves create new systems of personal development, there’s no end to their boasting – they present them as epochal, to say the least.
 Sometimes their grand ideas about themselves and their “abilities” motivate them to build a personality cult, often establishing sects, churches, or spiritual schools.
 What these people should really do, instead of being on a power trip, is to put their charisma and personal power in service to the greater good.

-On the other hand, there are people who consider power as a weakness and try to deny it, so they live a quiet and withdrawn life, unnoticed by their environment.
+On the other hand, there are people who consider power a weakness and try to deny it, so they live quiet and withdrawn lives, unnoticed by their environment.
 These individuals are unable to present themselves in an appropriate way and are ashamed of any self-promotion.
 They know that their subtle weakness is related to power abuse and, therefore, do not wish to be powerful in any way, whether positive or negative.
-But in this way they still have issues with power and have to put in additional effort to resolve it.
-Minimizing their own significance is not going to make them happy and fulfilled, so they have to find the balance in their personal promotion and present themselves properly.
+However, they still encounter issues with power and must exert additional effort to resolve them.
+Minimizing their own significance is unlikely to make them happy and fulfilled, so they must find a balance in their personal promotion and present themselves properly.

-In my experience, the root of the mana personality lies in a lack of adequate spiritual experience and in connections to the negative aspects of the collective unconscious, which originated as reactions to emotional wounds.
-Lower astral connections are the means of compensation for our wounded ego and unfulfilled spiritual needs.
+In my experience, the root of the mana personality lies in a lack of adequate spiritual knowledge and in connections to the negative aspects of the collective unconscious, which originated as reactions to emotional wounds.
+Lower astral connections serve as a means of compensation for our wounded ego and unfulfilled spiritual needs.
 Instead of opening up to the omnipresent spirit as an endless and unconditional source of fulfillment, mana personalities yield to the temptation of money, sex, or their own personal significance in order to heal their inner emptiness.
-But after spending some time ranting and abusing their power, mana persons will inevitably have to face their deepest weaknesses and dissolve the destructive influences of the collective unconscious.
+But after spending some time ranting and abusing their power, mana persons will inevitably have to confront their deepest weaknesses and dissolve the destructive influences of the collective unconscious.
 That’s why they need to face all forms of power abuse from their past and dissolve them.
-Being psychologically whole, cleansed of the destructive influences of individual consciousness, the mana persons are on the path to spiritual freedom, so it is only logical that they will need to experience the spirit in ways that totally exclude even the slightest residues of ego and go way beyond individual forms of existence.

-Just as the person who wishes to establish a love relationship needs to face all previous disappointments and traumas related to their emotional life, people who finally become whole and ready to take over one of the positive collective identities need to face all remnants of identifications with the negative ones.
-One of the ways to harmoniously go through this phase is to dissolve lower astral connections and build up positive identities based on deep immersion into the omnipresent and all-fulfilling spirit.
-Finally, whole persons need to become aware that they simply are powerful and that their power doesn’t need to be spectacularly displayed but placed at the service of the principles of universal love and unity.
-This realization will also enable mana personalities to fulfill their own needs in the best way, not by satisfying their childish urges but through wider expression and the manifestation of unconditional love and unity consciousness.
+Just as the person who wishes to establish a romantic relationship needs to face all previous disappointments and traumas related to their emotional life, people who finally become whole and ready to take over one of the positive collective identities need to face all remnants of identifications with the negative ones.
+One way to navigate this phase harmoniously is to dissolve lower astral connections and cultivate positive identities through deep immersion in the omnipresent and all-fulfilling spirit.
+Ultimately, whole persons need to become aware that they are powerful and that their power doesn’t need to be spectacularly displayed, but rather placed at the service of the principles of universal love and unity.
+This realization will also enable the mana personality to fulfill their own needs in the best way, not by satisfying their childish urges, but through wider expression and the manifestation of unconditional love and unity consciousness.

-So, the natural course of development that ensues upon the completion of psychological health is an aspiration to spiritual health.
+Therefore, the natural progression of development that follows the attainment of psychological health is an aspiration towards spiritual health.
 Those who want to become enlightened, karmically cleansed, and creatively realized need to de-identify from all unhealthy forms of attachments to the manifested world.
 The mana personality appears in one of the last phases of this process.
-Whole persons have already integrated the major part of the separate aspects of their soul, so now they will need to work on integrating the aspect of their being that we usually call the spirit.
-The map of the “spiritual territory” includes the whole of existence, meaning the whole of the manifested and non-manifest universe.
-Therefore all manifestations of the outer world that mana persons reject will have to be accepted, and all needs for fulfillment with something from the outside world will have to be balanced.
-Attachment to collective life models such as marriage at all costs, money at all costs, obligatory Sunday lunch, working throughout the week, and resting at the weekend will have to be overcome.
+Whole persons have already integrated the major aspects of their separate selves, so now they will need to work on integrating the aspect of their being that we usually call the spirit.
+The map of the “spiritual territory” includes the entirety of existence, encompassing both the manifest and non-manifest universes.
+Therefore, all manifestations of the outer world that mana persons reject will have to be accepted, and all needs for fulfillment with something from the outside world will have to be balanced.
+Attachment to collective life models, such as prioritizing marriage or money at all costs, obligatory Sunday lunches, working throughout the week, and resting only on weekends, will have to be overcome.

 A mana personality, therefore, comes into being when someone finally becomes whole on the individual level but still strongly resists complete acceptance of the whole of reality as a constituent part of them.
 A subtle lack of faith (doubt), fear, and guilt are at the root of the mana personality.
-These people are unable to accept that they already have everything they need and that the source of fulfillment is within them.
-They resemble a child who plays one of the final unconscious games but are nevertheless strongly attached to their game.
+These individuals are unable to accept that they already possess everything they need and that the source of fulfillment lies within them.
+They resemble a child who plays one of the final unconscious games, yet remains strongly attached to their game.
 They do not wish to go beyond all processes and overcome their yearnings for life experiences.
-But life no longer shows mercy for people developed such as they are, so they pay dearly for their mistakes.
-For this reason, they have to free themselves from being attached to those aspects of the manifested universe that they have a soft spot for and must work on connecting with the omnipresent spirit.
+However, life no longer shows mercy to people as they are, so they pay dearly for their mistakes.
+For this reason, they must free themselves from being attached to those aspects of the manifested universe that evoke a soft spot and work on connecting with the omnipresent spirit.
 Otherwise, they risk destroying everything they have ever achieved.

 THE ENERGY MODEL OF THE SOURCE OF NEGATIVITY

-Connections with lower astral spheres are mostly experienced as energy channels located in certain chakras and connecting a person to a source of negative energy and power.
+Connections with lower astral spheres are typically experienced as energy channels situated in specific chakras, linking a person to a source of negative energy and power.
 So, apart from adopting negative characteristics, or “soul trade,” we are also energetically connected to the lower astral worlds.
-Such connections enable us to perform different supernatural acts, such as occult influence or superhuman endurance.
-In order to accomplish these acts, we need to be initiated into those skills and connected to the sources of power that will provide us with energy for such actions.
-Once we realize that such skills actually burden us and hinder us from accomplishing our goals, we will have to know how to dissolve our subtle energetic connection with a particular source of destructive energy.
+Such connections enable us to perform various supernatural acts, such as exerting occult influence or demonstrating superhuman endurance.
+To accomplish these acts, we need to be initiated into those skills and connected to the sources of power that will provide us with the energy for such actions.
+Once we realize that such skills actually burden us and hinder us from accomplishing our goals, we must learn how to dissolve our subtle energetic connection with a particular source of destructive energy.

 People who have created a lower astral connection have an irresistible, compulsory, and obsessive need to exercise the skills they have been given.
 They hardly have any choice since they are addicted to their negative characteristics and powers.
 These destructive energies put strong pressure on their psyche, trying to manifest in their daily lives.
 If such people decide to change and reject the negative lifestyle produced by the energy channels connecting them to the lower astral but do not dissolve the energy connection itself, they will have to invest an enormous amount of energy to resist its influence.
 They then feel the presence of some subtle “evil” in them but don’t know how to get rid of it.
 Unless consciously dissolved, lower astral connections stay and continue to burden us with their negative influence.
 They even pass on from one incarnation to another, so we can be mentally healthy in the present life and of positive orientation (at least on the conscious level), but the subtle remains of lower astral connections continue to cause us significant problems.

-One of the indications that someone is under the influence of negative models of the collective unconscious is the need to live and act in a negative way as much as possible.
+One of the indications that someone is under the influence of negative models from the collective unconscious is the tendency to live and act in a predominantly negative manner.
 If someone likes perverse sex but only practices it with their partner, it is probably a negative influence of the individual unconscious – a psychological consequence of some traumatic experience, usually expressed as unrealized creativity that is being compensated for in this way.
 However, if such a disorder develops into promiscuous behavior, visiting brothels, or setting up orgies, then we may be under the influence of the negative aspects of the collective unconscious, as they tend to spread and become a mass phenomenon.
 The same goes for money obsessions or any other “power trip” – they tend to take on unimagined proportions and are difficult to control later on.

 The foregoing examples confirm this.
 All three persons had an irresistible urge to react in negative ways in various situations or had themselves been the victims of spiritual, mental, emotional, or physical violence for a long time.
-Consequently, one should not overemphasize the karmic results of connections with the negative spheres of the collective unconscious; these consequences are vast and not only limited to specific individuals.
-Sometimes they stretch to a whole strata of people and social or ethnic groups.
-Due to collective karmic debts, people are born in a certain area, state, city, or village and take over duties that attach them to certain people and social or political systems, thus restricting their freedom.
+Consequently, one should not overemphasize the karmic consequences of connections with the negative spheres of the collective unconscious; these effects are vast and not limited to specific individuals.
+Sometimes they stretch to a whole stratum of people and social or ethnic groups.
+Due to collective karmic debts, people are born into a specific area, state, city, or village and assume responsibilities that bind them to certain individuals and social or political systems, thereby restricting their freedom.
 In the karmic sense, lower astral connections are heavily paid for because we often use them for massive manifestations of negative powers and for influencing a number of people.
-We should bear in mind how annoyingly meticulous the law of karma is and that every such influence needs to be karmically balanced later on with an opposite positive activity.
+We should bear in mind how meticulously the law of karma operates and that every such influence needs to be karmically balanced later on with an opposite, positive activity.

 Curses

-Suppressed lower astral connections in people of positive orientation sometimes manifest in negative life circumstances.
+Suppressed lower astral connections in people with a positive orientation can sometimes manifest in negative life circumstances.
 Seemingly innocent individuals become the target of someone’s aggression or find themselves emotionally involved with some manipulative person, or even happen to be under a negative occult influence.
 Such circumstances are simply an outer reflection of the subconscious contents they haven’t yet purified themselves of.
-If the person we love is constantly manipulating us, it might be a sign that we once did the same thing, sometimes in the present lifetime and very often in a past life, and that we did not cleanse the causes of such negative acts.
-The present incarnation is an opportunity to purify ourselves completely instead of endlessly blaming outer circumstances for our problems.
+If the person we love is constantly manipulating us, it may be a sign that we have done the same thing ourselves, sometimes in the present lifetime and often in a past life, and that we have not cleansed the causes of such negative acts.
+The present incarnation is an opportunity to purify ourselves completely, rather than endlessly blaming outer circumstances for our problems.
 Negative occult influences will provide a good example of such a karmic model.
-Systems of protection from a psychic attack, “black magic“ or a curse are not completely efficient if they only consist of energy defense.
+Systems of protection from a psychic attack, “black magic,“ or a curse are not completely efficient if they only consist of energy defense.

 Curses behave like psycho-energetic contents implanted into someone’s energy body in order to execute a negative influence on that person.
 They are the consequences of the deliberate influence of one person over another.
 Being energy forms, thoughts and emotions are able to travel through space and be directed onto someone to produce a certain effect.
 In terms of communication, every energy form finds its target as it travels through the energy field and almost immediately establishes contact with the object it was intended for.
 Since the nature of energy is neutral, wishing evil on someone also presents a force that travels to its target.
 To fulfill a negative intention through a relevant type of occult ritual that will endow it with additional power is to be an occult criminal.
 Still, some people do it, disregarding the fact that the karmic consequences of negative occult influence fall into the group of the heaviest.
 They are usually compensated for through a range of incarnations in which those people are neither physically nor mentally healthy, followed by another series of lifetimes where they are unable to realize happiness, peace, or fulfillment.